maplemesh/maplemesh.org/GetStarted.md

 Pick one of the hardware options below (see "Hardware Choices").
 Make sure you choose the 915 MHz / US version.

 2. Install or Confirm Meshtastic Software
     * Many devices come with Meshtastic already installed.
     * If yours doesn’t, you’ll need to "flash" the Meshtastic firmware (instructions: [Meshtastic Docs](https://meshtastic.org/docs/getting-started/))

 3. Connect Your Device
     * Use the Meshtastic mobile app (Android or iOS) or connect by USB to your computer.
     * The app will recognize your device and let you configure settings.

 4. Set the Region and Modem Preset to Join the MapleMesh Network
     * In the app, go to Radio Settings → Region and select United States.
-   * This ensures the device uses legal frequencies (902–928 MHz).
+This ensures the device uses legal frequencies (902–928 MHz).
   * In Radio Settings → Modem Preset, select medium_fast.
-   * This tells your device to match the settings used by the MapleMesh network.
+This tells your device to match the settings used by the MapleMesh network.
   * Scroll the the bottom of the page and click Send—the device may reboot.
-* Under the Device Config menu of the app, select "Client" as the role -- this is likely already selected.
+  * Under the *Device configuration* section of the settings, select "Client" as the role -- this is likely already selected.
 Click Send-the device may reboot.
+  * Under the *Radio configuration* section of the settings:
+    * In the *Channels* menu, `MediumFast` is set as the primary channel (should be at the top of the list) and that its pre-shared key is `AQ==`.
+    * In the *LoRa* menu, the frequency slot should be set to 45, which is 913.125MHz.
+      * Turning on *OK to MQTT* will cause your node to show up in maps online such as our [MeshInfo page](https://meshinfo.maplemesh.org/map.html).
+Doing so can make it easier to tell how well you're connecting to the network, but there are also good privacy reasons not to.

 5. Test Your Connection
     * From the app, try sending a text message.
     * If you’re in range of another MapleMesh device, your message will hop into the network.
     * Walk around or place your device outside to improve range

 ## Hardware Choices
 ## (Lowest Cost & Most DIY → Highest Cost & Easiest to Use)